faximilie/blog/content/post/hello-world/index.md

 Hello, this is a very simple post to say that this website is now working.
 Built with hugo and the Academic hugo theme.

-It's very simple, hosted on github pages.
+It's very simple, hosted on github pages with it automatically deployed through github actions.